devopsacademyau/academy/classes/03class/README.md

 - an image with python binaries and your application to run a machine learning algorythm
 - an image with terraform cli that executes any terraform code

+A docker repository is often used as a tool in the middle of the CI/CD process, since the docker image created during the CI pipeline needs to be stored somewhere so it can be used during the CD pipeline.
+More related to this in class #6.

 ### Dockerfile
 *WIP*

 ### Main docker commands
--docker run
+- docker run
     - Creates and execute a new container
--docker build
+- docker build
     - Build a new image from a docker file
--docker exec
+- docker exec
     - Execute a command on a running container
--docker images
+- docker images
-    - List the images stored on the local system managed by the docker daemon -docker ps
+    - List the images stored on the local system managed by the docker daemon
+- docker ps
     - List the running containers
--docker container [action]
+- docker container [action]
     - Execute an action related to containers

 Reference for all docker commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)